sfermigier/presentations/2025-roadmap-alliance/presentation.md

 ## **The Enabler: Why Open Source is the Cornerstone**

-Initially (1998-2010) consider mostly as a cheaper alternative, Open Source has become for the last 15 years a fundamental pillar of the technological autonomy Europe seeks.
+Initially (1998-2010) considered mostly as a cheaper alternative, Open Source has become for the last 15 years a fundamental pillar of the technological autonomy Europe seeks.

 -   **Autonomy & Reversibility**
     It is the only real escape from vendor lock-in.
 Full control over the code guarantees the freedom to innovate independently.